syncfusion-content/blazor-docs/blazor/treegrid/rows/rows.md

 }
 ```

-Please refer to the following example.
+Refer to the following example.

 {% tabs %}